bluedatainc/solutions/APIs/v1_bluedata_apis_doc.md

       - Inorder to get cluster service status, first run API#1 to get {session-id} and then run API#37 to switch to a specific tenant where your cluster is created.

-      - The API response has parameter named "current_state" which provides the status of the services in the cluster.
+      - The API response has parameter named "current_state" which provides the service status of a specific cluster.
 The current_state has four values,

             a.
 '0' - 'OK' state
             b.
 '1' - 'Warning' state